What is VPN and why VPN? Ins and Outs of VPN in 2020!!

 Thus, the ISP gets to know that you only connect to a VPN server as the rest of the activities are completely encrypted.
 Hence, VPNs hoaxes up with the ISP by hiding the actual IP address of the device (frankly speaking the location).

 It’s pretty much clear that VPNs lets you surf the internet anonymously (of course not completely but to some extent) as your physical IP address is replaced by VPN servers.
 Hence, you can access the sites which are blocked in a specific country by using the VPN server of another country where the site is accessible.
 You can access those sites also which are blocked by your college Wi-Fi similarly.

 Moreover, torrent sites are anonymously accessible using VPNs.
-You may check out How to securely access torrent websites from your android phone?
 Plus, it gives you complete anonymity while torrenting.
 Moreover, whenever you are using Wi-Fi from a public network (Railway Station, Airport, Cafeteria), your privacy and personal data are saved from the theft (If any expert connected to this network, is trying to) using a VPN.
 Thus, VPNs give you a kind of private network to some extent.
 That’s what has made them so much popular.

 How to use a VPN?

 Well, no rocket science required to use a VPN.
 If you can operate an Android phone, you can use a VPN too.
 Anyway, there are plenty of VPN service providers available around the globe for all the platforms (operating systems).
-Some of the VPNs are free, some are completely paid, some have freemium and premium both.
-You can download and install them in your system and use them.
-However, paid VPNs are strongly recommended.
-‘Cause sometimes the free VPN is used as a bait to steal the data and the privacy of the users.
-There are monthly, quarterly or yearly plans of VPN subscriptions available.
-Some of them offer to be purchased for the lifetime also.
+Some of the VPNs are free, some are completely paid, some have the freemium and premium both the options.
+You can easily download, and install them in your system and use them.